MaliNLPStudio/NLP_Project/README.md

 Data Collection & Preprocessing:
 Data collection was carried out by scraping the transcript of the three Republican Presidential Debates into CSV files and creating a combined dataset with all three debates and an indicator variable for which debate the statement came from.
 For precision, our analysis excludes the speeches of moderators to ensure a focused dataset aligned with the original topics discussed.
 We specifically focus on the candidates participating in all three debate rounds.
-To preprocess the data and ensure quality analysis we used:
+To preprocess the data and ensure quality analysis we used: Tokenization, Lowercasing, Punctuation and Numbers Removal, Stop Words Removal and Lemmatization
-	Tokenization
-	Lowercasing
-	Punctuation and Numbers Removal
-	Stop Words Removal
-	Lemmatization

 Topic Modelling:
 Our project delves into the realm of topic modeling, a powerful method for uncovering concealed themes within extensive text datasets.
 Techniques such as LSA, PLSA, and the widely popular LDA serve to reveal abstract topics by scrutinizing distributions of words and topics within documents.
 LDA, particularly favored, has proven its worth in various fields like software engineering and political science, offering valuable insights that span scientific content analysis, sentiment evaluation, and financial domains.